Week 2. Computer Aided Design

 I will model some parts for potential final projects (I still haven't decided on the final project, but I think it will be a hexapod/Stewart platform).

-We will start with a basic modeling of a solar panel system for the mobile fab lab.
+We will start with a basic modelling of a solar panel system for the mobile fab lab.
 I scanned the van using photogrammetry, and you can see this process documented in later weeks.
 An .FBX file of the scanned van was imported into Fusion and aligned to the origin.
-A basic frame for the panels was modeled.
+A basic frame for the panels was modelled.

 Onshape was used to model a solar panel found online that could be suitable for this application.
 This was done to explore software options.
 The file was exported from Onshape and imported into an Autodesk Fusion assembly.

-We will also look at modeling and animating the hexapod or Stewart platform in Rhino and Grasshopper.
+We will also look at modelling and animating the hexapod or Stewart platform in Rhino and Grasshopper.

 Autodesk Fusion